OpenResearchInstitute/ka9q-sdr/README.md

 conflict, the last radio to re-tune the SDR LO wins.
 The other copies will not try to fight it; without further user input they will simply wait until the LO is again within range.
-To avoid unintentional changes in the LO frequency, tab to the First LO field and hit the 'l' key; this will underline the entry to indicate that the field is locked.
+To avoid unintentional changes in the LO frequency, tab to the First LO field and hit the `l` key; this will underline the entry to indicate that the field is locked.
 The Carrier/Center frequency fields can also be locked.